nvidia-holoscan/holoscan-sdk/docs/cli/run.md

 ### `[--network|-n NETWORK]`

 The Docker network that the application connects to for communicating with other containers.
 The **Runner** use the `host` network by default if not specified.
 Otherwise, the specified value is used to create a network with the `bridge` driver.

-For advanced usages,
-first create a network using `docker network create` and pass the name of the network to the `--network` option.
+For advanced uses, first create a network using `docker network create` and pass the name of the network to the `--network` option.
 Refer to [Docker Networking](https://docs.docker.com/network/) documentation for additional details.

 (#cli-run-nic)=

 ### `[--nic NETWORK_INTERFACE]`

 Name of the network interface to use with a distributed multi-fragment application.
 This option sets `UCX_NET_DEVICES` environment variable with the value specified and is required when running a distributed multi-fragment application across multiple nodes.
 See {ref}`UCX Network Interface Selection <ucx-network-selection>` for details.

 (#cli-run-use-all-nics)=

 ### `[--use-all-nics]`

 When set, this option allows UCX to control the selection of network interface cards for data transfer.
 Otherwise, the network interface card specified with '--nic' is used.
-This option sets the environment variable `UCX_CM_USE_ALL_DEVICES` to `y`. (default: False)
+This option sets the environment variable `UCX_CM_USE_ALL_DEVICES` to `y` (default: False).

 When this option is not set, the CLI runner always sets `UCX_CM_USE_ALL_DEVICES` to `n`.